Set Up and Connect the Couchbase Java SDK

 to pull in all the dependencies and finish your SDK setup.

-Next, connect your Java SDK to your cluster.
+Next, connect the Java SDK to your cluster.

 Connect the SDK to Your Cluster